GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/getting-started/ffx-api.md

 An application using the FidelityFX API must use one of the provided signed DLLs.
 This can be loaded at runtime with `LoadLibrary` and `GetProcAddress` (this is recommended) or at application startup using the dynamic linker via the .lib file.

-Backend-specific functionality (for DirectX 12 or Vulkan) is only supported with the respective DLL.
+Backend-specific functionality (currently only for DirectX 12) is only supported with the respective DLL.
-Linking to both within the same application is not possible due to name resolution conflicts.

 For convenience in C++ applications, helpers for initializing struct types correctly and linking headers are provided.
 Simply use the `.hpp` version of each header and replace the `ffx` prefix with the `ffx::` namespace.
 Note that the helper functions wrapping API functions only work when linking using the .lib file.
 Using them with runtime loading will result in linker errors.

+<h2>DLLs structure</h2>
+Starting with AMD FidelityFX™ SDK 2.0.0 the effects, previously combined in amd_fidelityfx_dx12.dll, are split into multiple DLLs based on effect type:

+* amd_fidelityfx_loader_dx12.dll: A small loader DLL, not containing any effect code.
+This DLL only manages the loading of effect type DLLs to provide the effects to the calling application.
+It is compatible in interface and behaviour to amd_fidelityfx_dx12.dll.
+* amd_fidelityfx_framegeneration_dx12.dll: This DLL contains [FidelityFX Frame Generation](../techniques/super-resolution-interpolation.md#enable-fsr3-s-proxy-frame-generation-swapchain) related providers, i.e. [Frame Interpolation](../techniques/frame-interpolation.md) effects and [Frame Interpolation Swapchain](../techniques/frame-interpolation-swap-chain.md).
+* amd_fidelityfx_upscaler_dx12.dll: This DLL contains providers for latest FidelityFX Super Resolution technique ([FSR4](../techniques/super-resolution-ml.md )) as well as legacy ones ([FSR2](../techniques/super-resolution-temporal.md) and [FSR3.1 upscaler](../techniques/super-resolution-upscaler.md)).

+The benefit of this split is, that applications can ship with only supported AMD FidelityFX™ effect types.

+Applications previously loading amd_fidelityfx_dx12.dll (or linking with amd_fidelityfx_dx12.lib) need to load amd_fidelityfx_loader_dx12.dll (or link to amd_fidelityfx_loader_dx12.lib) instead.

 <h2>Descriptor structs</h2>